Stephen SampsonMale~ Maternal: ~ Paternal: ~ paintedPaint a new match

 - ColourThis field should contain a colour for the group.
 This can be a hex code or a named colour (if not specified, a colour will be chosen at random).

 Note: 'Colour' is used only if you have specified a side or new group name for the first time.
-If you have multiple segments in a new group, the values for 'side' and 'colour' from the first instance of that name will be used.
+If you have multiple segments in a new group, the values for 'side', 'colour' and 'ancestor' from the first instance of that name will be used.

 If you don't have data for a column/value, don't delete it - just leave it blank.